Global Shield against Climate Risks

 Where the Global Shield is active

 The Global Shield against Climate Risk aims to support countries that are most vulnerable to climate risks.
-In its initial phase, the Global Shield is starting activities in eight pathfinder countries and one pathfinder region, namely Bangladesh, Costa Rica, Ghana, Jamaica, Malawi, Pakistan, The Philippines, Senegal, and the Pacific.
-Additional Global Shield partner countries will be selected in the future.
+In its initial phase, the Global Shield started activities in eight pathfinder countries and one pathfinder region, namely Bangladesh, Costa Rica, Ghana, Jamaica, Malawi, Pakistan, The Philippines, Senegal, and the Pacific.
+The new cohort of Global Shield countries was announced by the Global Shield Board in April 2024 and includes the following countries: The Gambia, Madagascar, Peru, Rwanda and Somalia.

 Latest news